dougdyson/polylog/README.md

 Traditional lecture style delivery is not well suited for online learning.
 * Connecting video cameras and only sharing a screen can leave hesitant students in remote cohorts behind
 * Cohort sizes are challenged by current video services and bandwidth
-* Keeping everyone on track can be challenging
 * Monitoring participation is difficult
 * Gauging comprehension is difficult
 * Measuring progress is difficult